-His research examines the history of the New York metropolitan region, in addition to studies of how politics, race, and culture are imprinted on the urban form.
-Through writing, art, digital humanities, and community engagement, he aims to introduce new audiences to history.
-In some form or another, all of his work reflects Winston Churchill’s observation that “we shape our buildings and afterwards our buildings shape us.”
+Myles researches the urban and spatial history of the New York metropolitan region, as well as topics in urban history more broadly.
+He is interested in how ideas about politics, race, and culture are imprinted on the urban form.
+Through writing, art,digital humanities, and community engagement, he aims to introduce new audiences to history.
+In some form or another, all of his work reflects the observation that: We shape our buildings, and afterwards our buildings shape us.

-Myles is a current Ph.D. candidate, studying 20th-century American urban history.
-His dissertation examines how capital eroded the social infrastructure of mid-size American cities.
-Institutional forces and new technologies, like the television and automobile, eroded the social infrastructure of neighborhood civic groups and corner grocery stories.
-Using the historical tools of archives, architecture, cartography, this work challenges the popular misconception that the decline of American cities was inevitable.
+Myles is a current Ph.D. candidate in architecture at the University of Michigan.
+Myles’s PhD research examined 20th-century American urban history.
+His dissertation project now examines how capital eroded the social infrastructure of mid-size American cities like Newark.
+Institutional forces and new technologies, such as television and automobiles, eroded the social infrastructure of neighborhood civic groups and corner grocery stores.

 .